 - Review posts where you are tagged.
 This post will be visible on your FB timeline if you set it to ON.
 I would turn ON the option so that I know who all are tagging me across Facebook

 - Review tags people add to your posts.
 This option is to limit the visibility of posts by allowing you to remove the tag.
 Often it happens that when you post something good, your friends tag their friends in the comment boxes so that they can share it with them.
 Keep the option to ON

 Then click on Stories in the left pane to see two options

 - Allow people to share your public posts with their own stories.
 You may or may not want people to share your posts.
 You can allow or don’t allow this behavior”

 - Allow people to share your stories if you mention them or tag them.
 Selecting Allow would make the post appear at different places on Facebook.
 I recommend “Don’t Allow“.

-Do also remember to opt-out of Facebook Ad Tracking if you wish too.
+Do also remember to opt out of Facebook Ad Tracking if you wish to.

 These links will also interest you:

 - Tips to stay safe from the prying eyes of Facebook Search Graph